Quality Improvement Resources

 Having a cause for concern RSPRT status does not mean that the PICU will be identified as a potential outlier in the formal outlier analysis which is based on standardised mortality ratios.
 Should a unit be identified as a potential positive or negative statistical outlier for risk-adjusted in-PICU mortality, the PICANet Outlier Policy will be followed.

-Local data downloads All participating organisations are able to access real-time local data downloads and reporting to support and stimulate QI discussions.
+Local data downloads and reporting All participating organisations are able to access real-time local data downloads and reporting to support and stimulate QI projects.
+The Event Summary Viewer can be used to filter and plot data by various characteristics and timelines.
+The data behind the charts can be downloaded.

 PICANet Data Dashboard